tasharen/ngui/Assets/NGUI/ReadMe - 2.7.0.txt

 - NEW: Added UIFont.pixelSize, making it possible to have HD/UD fonts that are not a part of an atlas.
 - FIX: Unity 4.1 optimization fix.
 - FIX: Label shadow should now be affected by alpha using PMA shaders.
-- FIX: UICheckbox.current will now work correctly for checkbox event receivers.
+- FIX: UIToggle.current will now work correctly for toggle event receivers.
 - FIX: UIButton series of scripts should now initialize themselves on start, not when they are used.
 - FIX: TweenOrthoSize should now tween the size instead of FOV (o_O).
 - FIX: Sprite selection window will now show sprites properly when the atlas is not square.